basedanarki/basedanarki/README.md

 I'm all about helping cracked AI devs and researchers monetize both your projects and mine.
 This includes young people who don't know they're cracked yet—just have good work ethic, literally work all day and all night on relevant stuff, and the money comes pretty early if you're trying even remotely hard.

-You don’t have to work at a multi-billion-trillion AI lab; let's do a distributed one OUR WAY and do it kickass. (join me!) 🌐🧠
+You don’t have to work at a multi-billion-trillion AI lab; let's do a distributed one OUR WAY and do it kickass. (join us!) 🌐🧠

 ## 📫 How to Reach Me
 Let’s connect and build something revolutionary!
 You can reach me at [https://x.com/BasedAnarki](https://x.com/basedanarki).